jasonmpittman/research-ideas/research-ideas-2017.md

 *To what degree do undergraduate cybersecurity students rate traditional lecture with standard assignments, lecture with lab assignments, and flipped lab and lecture, in a statistically significant different manner?*

 How do students perceive pre-recorded lectures compared to traditional lectures in STEM majors?

+Is there a statistically significant difference in student academic performance between a traditional cybersecurity course, the same course taught hybrid on-campus and online, and the same course taught online only?

+Is there a statistically significant difference in student academic performance between an online asynchronous cybersecurity course and the same course taught synchronously?

+What are the potential perceptional differences between undergraduate cybersecurity students with learning cybersecurity theory only, cybersecurity theory coupled with applied tools, and applied tools only?

 #### Week 4

+To what extent is there a quantifiable relationship between the time necessary to make a programmatic change (i.e., bug fix) and the time to quality assurance test the change?

 ## <a name="October">October